trip5/IFTTT-Dash-Button-Tasmota/README.md

 ## Final Thoughts (Tasmota!)
 - I updated this github to show what actually worked but I never completed this project partly because I kept ruining batteries trying to squeeze everything into the tiny enclosure (including a charge circuit with a USB port).
 Also, I think this type of project could be done just as well using vanilla Tasmota.
 - You can still use almost the same circuit as above but because you can just connect the D1 to a computer, there's no need for a config button.
 Once connected to a steady power source, the latch can't cut the power anyways.
+- The 100K resistor in the diagram below is NOT needed.
+It just allows the latch to interrupt Tasmota from booting if you should change your mind and decide to shut off the D1.
+I think perhaps the ESP8266 is pulling the circuit high on boot, and the button then has no effect.
+Without the 100K, the latch circuit will still operate just fine but it's up to Tasmota to shut off the power.

 ![TasmotaDashButton](/../../blob/master/TasmotaDashButton.png?raw=true)